blastworksinc/gpn-cocoa-pod/README.md

 ## Author

-Alex Lementuev, a.lementuev@gmail.com
+GameHouse, gpn-support@realnetworks.com

 ## License

-GPN is available under the MIT license.
+GPN is available under the Apache License, Version 2.0.
 See the LICENSE file for more info.